vijeeshr/quickretro/docs/docs/configurations.md

 # Configurations
-Some parts of the app can be modified to change the default behaviour.
+The application's default behaviour can be altered with configuration settings.
 This document provides a quick overview about it.

 ## Auto-Delete Duration
 By default, data is deleted within 2 hours in Redis.
 This can be updated by making the below changes.\